9 best reasons to work in Milan (at Empatica!)

 If you’re adventurous, it’s easy to pack a bag for the weekend and go hiking or skiing in the mountains.
 On the other hand, if you’re more inclined to water, you can go swimming in the lakes.
 If you are interested in going to the sea, you can get to the region of Liguria by train, bus, or car in a few hours.
 One of the most unique parts of Liguria is Cinque Terre, a UNESCO World Heritage List.
 There are five picturesque towns on cliffs by the water where you can hike or take a train between them.

 What better way is there to learn a language than in the environment where it is being spoken?
-Working in Milan means you can finally add another language feather to your hat by learning to speak Italian!
-Even better, Empatica offers free Italian lessons for its staff who would like to learn the language.
+Even though our main language at Empatica is English, living in Milan means you can finally add another language feather to your hat by learning to speak Italian!
+Even better, there are many free Italian language courses for expats organized by different municipalities in Milan to make learning easier.
+So you’d really have no excuse not to make your dream of learning Italian come through.

 We hope to see you soon for an aperitivo!